Yesh123456/Chat_Desktop_theme/README.md

 # FriendsChat

-This project is about creating a Interior Household appliances with some hovering effects theme.
+This project is about creating a Chat theme.
 ## Installation

 Install my-project as zip or clone.